hadv/abunfi/docs/UNISWAP_V4_FAIRFLOW_STRATEGY.md

 ## 🎯 Overview

-The Uniswap V4 FairFlow Stablecoin Strategy is a cutting-edge liquidity provision strategy that leverages the latest innovations in Uniswap V4 to provide optimized yield generation for stablecoin pairs while minimizing impermanent loss.
+The Uniswap V4 FairFlow Stablecoin Strategy is a cutting-edge liquidity provision strategy that leverages Kyber's FairFlow hook technology and the latest innovations in Uniswap V4 to provide optimized yield generation for stablecoin pairs while minimizing impermanent loss and protecting against MEV attacks.

 ## 🚀 Key Features